BlueMap-Minecraft/BlueMapWiki/community/BluemapLazyServer.md

   listen 80;
   server_name yourdomain.com;

-  # path to bluemap-webroot, bluemap can also be used in a sub-folder .. just adapt the paths accordingly
+  # path to bluemap-webroot, BlueMap can also be used in a sub-folder .. just adapt the paths accordingly
   root /var/www;

   location ~* ^/maps/[^/]*/tiles/ {